DoorDash vs Instacart

 Before we get started

-So if you already know you just want to deliver food without spending most of your time in grocery stores shopping for Instacart, you can check out my side-by-side comparison of DoorDash, UberEats and Grubhub, here.
+If you just want to do plain old food delivery, you can check out my side-by-side comparison of DoorDash, UberEats and Grubhub, here.

 In other words, if you don’t like shopping (mainly for groceries), you probably won’t like Instacart, unless you’re willing to learn on the job without much guidance.

-But if you have been deciding between DoorDash vs Instacart, read on to see how they compare.
+But if you have been deciding between the plain old food delivery aspect of DoorDash vs Instacart shopping, read on to see how they compare.

 OK now that I've thoroughly confused you, let's get started!